-The Supplemental Nutrition Assistance Program (SNAP), allows you to get financial support when purchasing groceries for your family.
+The Supplemental Nutrition Assistance Program (SNAP) provides financial support for purchasing groceries if you qualify for monthly benefits.
 To apply for food stamps in Arizona, you must go through the Department of Economic Security (DES).

 If you are unsure of whether you are qualified, the best way to find out is to submit an application.
 Once you sign up for food stamps, the DES will determine whether you are eligible.
 There is no consequence for applying if you are ineligible.

-When you are ready, you can apply for SNAP using a few different methods.
-Once your application is received, you may need to submit documentation and undergo an interview to verify that you are eligible.
+You can apply for SNAP using a few different methods.
+Once the state receives your application, you may need to submit documentation and undergo an interview to verify that you are eligible.

 Benefits will typically start no more than one month after you submit your application.
 Read on to learn everything else you need to know about the application process.